zauni/pngmin/README.md

 Type: `Boolean`
 Default value: `false`

-Should existing files be overwritten?
-If you set the ext option to `'.png'` you have to set the force option to `true`.
+Should existing files be overwritten by the optimized version?
+Be careful with this option if you need the original files!

 #### options.speed
 Type: `Number`